WATCH: Huddersfield Town fans with mixed emotions after frustrating FA Cup draw with Birmingham City

 The forward's strong downwards header, too strong for David Stockdale in the Blues’ goal, coincided with a poignant minute's applause for Town fan Joe Brook who recently passed away.

-The game then descended into a lacklustre affair with neither team testing goal before Michael Hefele played the ball straight to former Terriers man Lukas Jutkiewicz who smashed past Joel Coleman to equalise via a deflection.
+The game then descended into a lacklustre affair with neither team testing either goalkeeper before Michael Hefele played the ball straight to former Terriers man Lukas Jutkiewicz who smashed past Joel Coleman to equalise via a deflection.

 Birmingham were buoyed by the goal and pushed forward for a winner with Jutkiewicz having another effort ruled out for offside.